-Staff members and residents from local Middlesex towns have been meeting since September 2012 to confront this serious regional public health issue and share ideas and resources regarding prevention of tick-borne diseases.
-Known officially as the Middlesex Tick Task Force, representatives from Acton, Bedford, Carlisle, Concord, Lexington, Lincoln and Weston envision their mission as providing tick-borne disease education for their residents.
-The groups’ goals are to increase awareness of tick-borne diseases in our towns, to educate residents about effective prevention measures, and to promote inter-town collaboration about these diseases in Middlesex County
+The Middlesex Tick Task Force, is comprised of representatives from Acton, Bedford, Carlisle, Concord, Lexington, Lincoln and Weston..
+The groups’ goals are to increase awareness of tick-borne diseases in our towns, to educate residents about effective prevention measures, and to promote inter-town collaboration about these diseases in Middlesex County.

 The Massachusetts Lyme Disease Commision reports that "The scourge of Lyme disease in the Commonwealth has been described as having reached epidemic proportions and as endemic in all of Massachusetts.
 “Regions of particularly high incidence include Cape Cod and the Islands, as well as some areas in Norfolk, Middlesex, Essex, and southern Berkshire Counties.”
 Although annual reports through MDPH may fluctuate, the trend is not encouraging; the incidence of tick-borne disease (Lyme + co-infections) is on the rise, both numerically and geographically.
 Massachusetts ranks among the most highly endemic states, with incidence rates that placed it in second place in the nation in 2008. "